openpracticelibrary/openpracticelibrary/content/perspective/scaling-our-culture-red-hats-why.md

 ---
-title: 'Scaling Our Culture, Red Hat''s "Why"'
-subtitle: >-
-  As Red Hat grows, it's easy for us to lose sight of who we want to be as an organization, and why we do what we do.
-Why are we in business?
-Why do we advance the mission that we have embraced?
-Working together with Simon Sinek and many Red Hatters across the globe, we embarked on a year-long journey to re-discover our overarching company, functional, and personal Whys
+title: Scaling Culture - Finding the  "Why"
+subtitle: 'CASE-STUDY How to find your "WHY" with a case study of Red Hat as reference. '
 date: 2019-06-11T08:45:38.061Z
 authors: []
 jumbotron: /images/bus_oswhy_520x292_ma.png
 ---
+It's easy for us to lose sight of who we want to be as an organization, and why we do what we do.
+Why are we in business?
+Why do we advance the mission that we have embraced?
+Working together with Simon Sinek and many associates across the globe,  a year-long journey to re-discover our overarching company, functional, and personal "Why" was embarked on.

 ## What is it?

 Last year, Red Hat embarked on a journey to articulate our company's "Why"—our highest level reason for existing in the world.
 We followed an open and inclusive process that engaged more than 10,000 Red Hatters.